CodeYourFuture/fundamentals-course/lesson-4/lesson.md

 Let's do the first Kahoot quiz again, to find out if you feel any differently about programming now.

-## Retro: Zombies, plants, fish tanks, draw() function...
+## Reflection: Zombies, plants, fish tanks, draw() function...
 How is all this relevant in the real world?

-Looking back at the [concept roadmap](./roadmap-of-concepts.md), believe it or not, you've been learning the basics of programming, relevant to a whole range of coding jobs.
+Looking back at the [concept roadmap](../roadmap-of-concepts.md), believe it or not, you've been learning the basics of programming, relevant to a whole range of coding jobs.

 Now the instructors will look at specific elements you've learned about and how they're relevant elsewhere.